crate/crate-howtos/docs/best-practices/data-import.rst

 ..
 NOTE::

-  When importing data using ``COPY FROM`` CrateDB does not check if the types from the columns and the types from the import file match.
+  When importing data using ``COPY FROM``, CrateDB does not check whether the types from the columns and the types from the import file match.
 It does not cast the types to their target but will always import the data as in the source file(s).

 Bulk size
 .........

 The bulk size defines the amount of lines that are read at once and imported into the table.
-You can specify it in the ``WITH`` clause of the statement and defaults to 10 000 if not specified.
+You can specify it in the ``WITH`` clause of the statement and defaults to 10,000 if not specified.

 For example::